A document that showcases the academic and professional accomplishment of a job applicant

 1. Personal information

-At the top of the curriculum vitae, write your full name and contact information such as phone number, email address, registered mail address, etc. Below the contact information, include information that describes who you are.
+At the top of the curriculum vitae, write your full name and contact information such as phone number, email address, registered mail address, etc.

 Education information includes a list of the education programs you pursued and the years and name of the institution you attended.
 Ideally, you should include information on college, graduate school, and post-graduate schools you attended, the courses you pursued, and the year when you graduated from the program.